mood-agency/e-queue/README.md

 From WSL run:
 `sudo service redis-server start`

-## Run App Server
-To run the server, you need to have the following installed:
-`uvicorn app:app --host localhost --port 8000 --reload`

 ## Clone the repository and install the dependencies
 Clone the repository and install the dependencies
 `git clone https://github.com/mood-agency/e-queue.git`